This post may contain affiliate links. Please read my disclosure for more info.

 - Drink enough water during the day so that you’re not feeling thirsty at night.

 - Figure out what helps you relax.
-A glass of wine?
 ASMR videos?
 Reading a book?

-- Lay off of social media at night.
-Sometimes a break from the mindless scrolling is good thing.
+- Lay off social media at night.
+Sometimes a break from the mindless scrolling is a good thing.
 Plus, the bright screen hinders the production of melatonin (source).

-- Diffuse a few drops of essential oils for sleep.
+- Try diffusing a few drops of essential oils for sleep.

 Find a hobby or a side hustle

 If you’re feeling bored or unfulfilled, there are plenty of things to do when you’re a stay-at-home mom.